olajarczyk/olajarczyk/README.md

 ### ⚡ More about me
 - 👀 I’m interested in PHP and Wordpress programming
-- 🌱 I’m currently learning Symfony
+- 🌱 I’m currently learning Laravel
 - 💞️ I'm looking for a job as a PHP/Wordpress Developer
 - 📫 How to reach me kontakt@aleksandrajarczyk.com